 This represents the past archive of any past meetings that might convene stakeholders, policy makers, researchers, or the general public on matters related to the South Bay Salt Ponds restoration.
 If you would like to see the current meetings, view our main Meetings & Events page.

-Here you can access records from Stakeholder Forum and early Project planning meetings, from 2003 to 2011.
-Here are records of later meetings.
+Here you can access records from Stakeholder Forum and early Project planning meetings, from 2003 to 2017.
 The Stakeholder Forum is the principal public advisory body to the Restoration Project.

 Don Edwards San Francisco Bay National Wildlife Refuge 3rd Floor Auditorium

 1 Marshlands Rd., Fremont, CA

 This Working Group is being convened as a subcommittee of the Lower Alameda Creek Stewardship Committee, an ongoing group that advises the Alameda County Flood Control and Water Conservation District.

 Phase 1 of the SBSP project in the Ravenswood ponds focuses on opening up some salt ponds to the bay, and on possible expansion to and improvement of public access.
 Simultaneously, the Shoreline Study is will be developing and examining the feasibility of developing detailed plans for ecosystem restoration and the long-term flood protection levees, and other flood protection improvements.

 City of Sunnyvale

 Special Public Meetings and Public Workshops